Pavithravignesh/namaste_react/episode_6/revise.md

 1. what is props drilling,
 2. what sort data flow does react having?
-3. what does mean by top to buttom?
+3. what does mean by top to bottom?
 4. how can we use context hook inside class based component?

 # ContextAPI